PacktPublishing/Mastering-Julia-Second-Edition/Code11/README.md

 # Code Contents for Chapter 11
 #### The following files are present in this code directory.

-**Chp11.jl** -- Listings for all code which can be run in the REPL or uploaded to VS Code.
+**Examples.jl** -- Listings for all code which can be run in the REPL or uploaded to VS Code.

 **ftop.jl** -- Stand-alone script for finding largest files in a folder and its subfolders.